What are the 10 Steps in Performing CPR?

 What is CPR?

 CPR stands for Cardiopulmonary Resuscitation.
 It is an emergency procedure performed to manually assist a person who is experiencing cardiac arrest or has stopped breathing.
 CPR involves a combination of chest compressions to maintain blood circulation and rescue breaths to provide oxygen to the lungs.
 The aim of CPR is to buy time and sustain the vital functions of the body until professional medical help arrives.
-It is a critical intervention that can help improve the chances of survival during a cardiac emergency.
+It is a critical intervention that helps improve the chances of survival during a cardiac emergency.
 Proper training and certification in CPR are essential to ensure effective administration and maximize the potential for a positive outcome.

 Why is CPR Important?